CliffsDover/m_http_server/README.md

 # MacOSX demo

-Under MacOSX, just
+Just

 ```
 # make
 # ./http_serv.out ~/Desktop
 ```

-then open your browser and address 'http://127.0.0.1:1234' to visit your Desktop normal files.
+Then open your browser and address 'http://127.0.0.1:1234' to visit your Desktop normal files.

+# Linux Demo

+Like under MacOSX, make and run, make sure the directory your can read/write.

 # Windows demo

-Windows demo is under win directory, open the .sln solution, set your argv input parameter, run the example, then open your browser and address 'http://127.0.0.1:1234' to visit.
+Windows demo was under win directory, open the .sln solution, set directory in argv input parameter, run the example, then open your browser and address 'http://127.0.0.1:1234' to visit.